 If you know you are about to speak with a potential employer, have something relevant to talk about.
-Build your knowledge of the organization you would like to work for before you make that critical first impression.
+Learn about the organization you would like to work for before you make that critical first impression.

 Attend Career Events

-Whether a social event is organized by your college or the community where you live, you can use this as an excellent opportunity for connecting with influential people.
+Whether a social event is organized by your college or your community, you can use this as an opportunity for connecting with influential people.

 Connect via Social Media

-Use social networking platforms to connect with influential people online.
-Participate in online conversations on social media websites like LinkedIn, Facebook and Twitter.
+Use social networking platforms to connect with others.
+Participate in online conversations on LinkedIn, Facebook and Twitter.
 Get in touch with employers, industry experts, recruiters, passionate people, and others.

 Meet as Many People as You Can

-While you are studying in college, you should never hesitate to meet with as many people as possible.
+While you are studying in college, you should meet with as many people as possible.
 Introduce yourself to faculty, staff and other students.
-You never know who you will meet by regularly interacting with a wide variety of people.
+You never know who you will meet by regularly interacting with a variety of people.

 Never Lead with your Need

 A proper conversation never revolves around one person.
 You may need an internship or a job, but that need will not qualify you for one.
-A professional exchange of appropriate information, however, can lead to new opportunities.
+A professional exchange of appropriate information can lead to new opportunities.

-If you want to expand your network and benefit from it too, you need to become an active listener.
+If you want to expand your network and benefit from it, you need to become an active listener.
 Listening is a great skill, which you can use to attract a lot of people.
 So, don’t just speak.
 Let other people share their point of view.